shrutisahrawat/shrutisahrawat/README.md

 ## 🚀 About Me
 I'm a B.Tech CSE student exploring the vast landscape of technology.
 My focus lies in solving real-world problems using programming and AI techniques.
 I love working on projects that make data meaningful and intelligent systems more accessible.

-When I'm not coding, you'll find me playing badminton 🏸 or singing 🎤, my favorite ways to unwind and recharge.

 ---